utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ## Glossary

 - **3x1 rule:** upload a problem and get access to three ones
-- **Platform:** all the system of EasyExam
 - **User:** a person who uses the platform
-- **Administrator user:** a user who can handle accounts and publications
-- **Professor user:** a user who can upload and get public and private problems
+- **Common user:** a user who can upload and get public and private problems
-- **Student user:** a user who can access to public problems
 - **Account:** unique credential that allows a user to access the platform
 - **Login:** a credential validation procedure to access the platform
 - **Activation email:** email that allows to activate an account
 - **Dashboard:** control panel of the platform
 - **Problem:** a question to be answered
-- **Public problems:** problems with solution that are accessible by all
-- **Private problems:** problems with solution, on specific topics, that are only accessible to teachers
 - **Preview:** problem statement without solution
 - **Solution:** answer to a problem with detailed procedure or rationale
 - **Answer key:** quick answer to a problem, without procedure